How to uninstall software in Windows

 - Open the Control Panel or press the Windows key, type Control Panel, and then press Enter.

-- Within the new window, select the program you want to uninstall and click the Change, Remove, or Uninstall button.
+- In the new window, select the program you want to uninstall and click the Change, Remove, or Uninstall button.

-If the program or game is not listed, continue reading this document for alternative methods to uninstalling software.
+If the program or game is not listed, continue reading this page for alternative methods to uninstalling software.

 Pro: Created by a program's developer and allows for the deletion of any files that were originally installed.

-Con: May cause errors as it can delete files that are currently used by other programs.
+Con: May cause errors as it can delete files currently used by other programs.

 - Open the Programs folder under Programs or All Programs.

-- Within the folder, look for an Unwise or Uninstall shortcut.
+- In the folder, look for an Unwise or Uninstall shortcut.

-- Click this shortcut to begin the uninstallation process.
+- Click the shortcut to begin the uninstallation process.

 - Open Windows Explorer.

 - In Explorer, open the folder containing the program you want to uninstall.
-If you're not sure where the folder is located, a good place to check first would be the Program Files folder.
+If you're not sure where the folder is located, a good place to check first is the Program Files folder.

-- Once the folder has been located and opened, look for an Unwise or Uninstall shortcut link or executable program.
+- Once the folder is opened, look for an Unwise or Uninstall shortcut link or executable file.

-Note: Do not search for unwise.exe since it's likely several of these files exist on your computer and may be associated with another program.
+Do not search for unwise.exe since it's likely several of these files exist on your computer and may be associated with other programs.

-If the program or game you have does not have this option, continue reading this document for alternative methods to uninstalling software.
+If the program or game does not have this option, continue reading this page for alternative methods to uninstalling software.

-Pro: Will remove files and Registry settings associated with the program, which manually deleting the program will not.
+Pro: Removes files and registry settings associated with the program, which manually deleting the program does not.